ypshiga/ypshiga.github.io/_pages/about.md

 My teaching
 ======
-I have always had a passion for teaching and have taught various age groups from elementary aged children to grandparents.
-The most recent courses I have taught are _Sustainability Challenges and Transitions_ for first year undergraduates and _Solving Climate Change_ a continuing studies course.
+I have a passion for teaching and have taught various age groups from elementary aged children to grandparents.
+Most recently I taught _Sustainability Challenges and Transitions_ for first year undergraduates and _Solving Climate Change_ a continuing studies course.
 I approach teaching as a way to engage learners in an experience that stimulates critical thinking.